On the strengths of the self-updating process clustering algorithm: Simulation and Comparison

-We increased the number of random initial sets to improve the performance of the k-means.
-Results showed that the k-means was still unable to find the minimum sum of within-cluster variations even when the number of random initial sets increased a great amount.
-Figure $\ref{fig:kmeans10x10}$ illustrates the clustering results of one simulated data by the k-means, showing the best solution from $100,000$ sets of random initials.
-We used black color to present clusters that were correctly identified by the k-means.
-Other colors were used to present wrongly clustered data points: Nearby points that were clustered in the same group were plotted by the same color.
-This color presentation makes it easier to see that the k-means falsely split or merged some of the ''true" clusters.
-In contrast to the k-means, SUP always correctly identified the structure of the $10 \times 10$ clusters.
+We increased the number of random initial sets to improve the performance of the k-means and the fuzzy c-means.
+Our simulations showed that both algorithms still failed to find the minimum sum of within-cluster variations even when the number of random initial sets increased to $100,000$.
+Illustrating using one simulated data, Figure \ref{fig:kmeans10x10} shows the best solution from $100,000$ sets of random initials by the k-means.
+The black color is used to represent clusters that were correctly identified by the k-means, and the other colors are to represent mis-clustered data points: points that were clustered in the same group were displayed by the same color.
+This color presentation makes it easier to see how the k-means falsely split and merged some of the true clusters.